- Food Safety Tips

 - Level 2 Award in Food Safety in Catering (Chartered Institute of Environmental Health - CIEH - Accredited)

-- Fees – the course will cost £65 per person.
+- Fees – the course will cost £65 (£68 from April 2017) per person.
 Please note: Concessionary rates are not available for this course.

 Please visit our Level 2 Award in Food Safety in Catering page for more information.
 To apply please complete our online form: